Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 For instance, according to Gallup, 70% of teachers report being disengaged.

-Based on a combination of expert estimations and direct surveys we can be confident that students are also disengaged at a rate of about fifty to seventy percent.
+In the introduction of my award-wining book Schooling for Holistic Equity, I suggest we can be confident that students are also disengaged at a rate of about fifty to seventy percent, based on a combination of expert estimations and direct surveys.

 It is not a stretch to assume that the habits learned in school have an effect on later workplace patterns.

-Gallup estimates that the seventy percent rate of workplace disengagement is costing about $7 trillion per year.
+Gallup estimates that workplace disengagement is costing the global economy about $7 trillion per year.

 Plus, a 2015 report from the Carnegie Foundation called “Motivation Matters” pointed out that in the USA there is an engagement gap just like there is an achievement gap between minority and majority students.